A CEO Manage to Lead participant put it this way:

 Each leader maintains a display of the key items s/he is tracking that is forwarded to attendees, via the meeting’s administrative support person or a central repository, prior to each meeting.
 The list lets the leader know what each member thinks the group is counting on from him or her.

-During the meeting, attendees are also encouraged to:
+During the meeting, attendees are invited to:

-- share relevant new information,
+- Share relevant new information.

-- ask for clarification,
+- Ask for clarification.

-- agree on insights, decisions, action items, next steps and timing.
+- Agree on insights, decisions, action items, next steps, and timing.

 If someone wants to say something, ask her/him to first verify that what they have in mind falls into one of the above categories; otherwise, it might not be necessary and increases the risk of prolonging the meeting and diminishing its effectiveness.

 Do not use the Operating Meeting to “work” issues or to discuss philosophy, mission, vision, culture, etc. Use the Operating Meeting to inform and get on track to do what is needed in the coming period (e.g., week).
 If something needs to be “worked”, time to do so is scheduled for the appropriate people including whoever is to take the lead and be sure the proper preparation takes place ahead-of-time.

 In-between meetings, the leader meets one-on-one with each Operating Team member to talk more broadly about actions taken, results, how things are going, and what is to be done next in the member’s realm of responsibility.

 Effective leaders delegate responsibility for broad areas to specific Operating Team members while also tracking specific items in each area.
 If tracked items go well, then the Operating Team member gets a “check-mark”, adds to the level of trust they have with the leader (and their peers), and s/he gets more “rope”.
 If tracked items do not go well, the leader probes further to see what else is wrong and where help and development might be needed.